Mid-Cheshire line: Manchester to Altrincham

-The original electric trains, built in 1931, were withdrawn in 1971 and the system was changed to 25 kV AC.
+The original Class 505 electric multiple units, built in 1931, were withdrawn in 1971 and the system was changed to 25 kV AC.
 Through running to Manchester Piccadilly was reintroduced and some services from Altrincham to Manchester were extended through Manchester to Alderley Edge/Crewe/Stoke-on-Trent and occasionally Wolverhampton.
-Services were provided by 'AM4' (later British Rail Class 304) electric multiple units.
+Services were provided by AM4 (later Class 304) electric multiple units.
 Unlike the 1931-built trains, these had not been designed specifically for the Altrincham route and they lacked the acceleration of the older trains, causing the journey time from Manchester to Altrincham to be extended by 3 minutes.

-1990 saw further changes as Mid-Cheshire line trains were diverted via Stockport in preparation for conversion of the Sale route to Metrolink.
+Further changes in 1990 saw Mid-Cheshire line trains diverted via Stockport, in preparation for conversion of the Sale route to Metrolink.
 The electrification system between Manchester and Altrincham was changed for the second time, to 750 V DC, and the electric trains replaced by trams.
 The journey time by tram to Altrincham was 27 minutes and the faster diesel service (the Mid-Cheshire line trains) ceased as these trains were diverted via Stockport with considerably extended journey times.
 The journey time by train from Manchester to Hale, for example, doubled from 17 to 34 minutes.
 Manchester Metrolink trams now exclusively use the trackbed between Deansgate Junction (between Navigation Road and Timperley) and Manchester.